invenia/Arbiter/README.rst

 dependency.

-Arbiter is guaranteed to eventually complete (as long as the tasks you give it are guaranteed to eventually complete or faile), but if you have some stricter time constraints you can use the `timeout` flag::
+Arbiter is guaranteed to eventually complete (as long as the tasks you give it are guaranteed to eventually complete or fail), but if you have some stricter time constraints you can use the `timeout` flag::

     results = run_tasks(task_list, timeout=timedelta(minutes=1))